himanshi-1/SMOOTH_BREW_CLUB/README.md

 # Description

-      The main motive behind making this Cafeteria App was to get rid out of standing in a queue for ordering your Coffee and get it on the table without waiting for a long time and through this app you can select how much spoon sugar you want as well as how much the strength should be of your Coffee.
+      The main motive behind making this SMOOTH_BREW_CLUB App was to get rid out of standing in a queue for ordering your Coffee and get it on the table without waiting for a long time and through this app you can select how much spoon sugar you want as well as how much the strength should be of your Coffee.